nexiality/documentation/tipsandtricks/TargetedData.md

 datasheet:<br/>
 ![DifferentDataFiles.data](image/TargetedData_02.png) &nbsp; ![DifferentDataFiles.data](image/TargetedData_03.png)

-When we execute this script, we can see that these 3 data variables are loaded and printed correctly on the console:<br/>
+When we execute this script, we see these 3 data variables are loaded and printed correctly on the console:<br/>

 `./nexial.sh -script $PROJECT_HOME/artifact/script/DifferentDataFiles.xlsx`
 ![](image/TargetedData_04.png)